mikerst/mikethomas.design/src/work/reimagining-making-emails.md

 We decided to focus our efforts here on producing 'how to' guides, as a way to start the process of creating a repository of onboarding materials for new joiners.
 The general premise was fairly simple: if you need to produce deliverable X, then there should be an accompanying guide that contains all the information needed to get the job done well.

-A key area of work experiencing bottlenecks was in weekly 'product alert' emails.
-At the time, I was the only person handling this task, and so it made sense to start the documentation process by writing an onboarding guide for this stream of work, therefore enabling others to contribute or pick up the slack.
+Every week, we'd create and send 'product alert' emails to customers.
+At the time, I was the only person handling this task, and so it made sense to start the documentation process by writing an onboarding guide for this stream of work, therefore enabling others to contribute or pick up the slack, and reducing the risk of bottlenecks.

 <figure>
   <img src="/_assets/img/case-study__email__guide.jpg" />
   <figcaption>Structure of an onboarding guide — from high level details, to digging deeper in to deliverable-specific things, with an appendix containing additional reading.</figcaption>
 </figure>

 All team documentation was written and distributed using Dropbox Paper.
 This allowed the live document to be shared with team members for feedback.
-Colleagues could leave comments and let me know where things were missing.
+Colleagues could leave comments and let me know where things were missing, or hard to understand.

 <figure>